-Jodi Goldberg is the mother of two daughters, one with autism.
+Jodi Davis is the mother of two daughters, one with autism.
 She is a former elementary school teacher, but became a stay at home mom when she was having a rough pregnancy with her first child.

 Her oldest daughter was diagnosed with autism at 20 months, while she was about 5 months pregnant with her second daughter.
 Even though she was an elementary school teacher, she did not realize how delayed her oldest really was.
 Once Jodi mourned the diagnosis, she knew she had to help her child.
 So she researched on the internet, asked the doctors a ton of questions and learned from the therapists while they were working with her daughter.